OutSystems/docs-product/src/develop/ui/patterns/web/controls/rangeslider.md

 You can use the Range Slider UI Pattern to allow users select a single value between two range values.
 This pattern enables the adjustment of content within a predetermined range.
 Moving the slider along the track, increases or decreases the value.

-Set a value by dragging a handle within a configured range.

-Offer the UI control for letting end users select a value from a fixed set of options.

 **How to use the Range Slider UI Pattern**

 In this example, we create a Range Slider that allows the user select the number of months it will take them to pay back a loan.